plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 - LOFO - lowest cost first out
 - SpecId - specific identification of lots

-Sometimes lots are given the (weighted) average cost of all lots of that asset.
-In this case, tracking disposal order is not needed (as all lots have the same cost).
+## Average cost

+In some cases, instead of tracking the original cost of every lot, all of an asset's lots are treated as having the same cost: their weighted average cost.
+This simplifies things, and makes disposal order irrelevant.

 ## Country notes